danbev/learning-iot/README.md

 But we know that the microprocessor is capable of a huge number of clock ticks per second, so if we have a counter based on that it would generate a very large number.
-For this reason the microcontrolller provides a feature called prescaling which is a way for the counter to skip a certain number of microcontroller clock ticks.
+For this reason the microcontroller provides a feature called prescaling which is a way for the counter to skip a certain number of microcontroller clock ticks.
 So one could set the prescaler value to something like 256 and that could cause the counter to only count/increment every time